Janice Rebibo: Literary career

 Rebibo translated Hebrew poetry into English, notably for poet Natan Yonatan.
 Her poems have been set to music and recorded.
 Hazman Ozel (time is running out), music by Gidi Koren, was released in 2009 by NMC on a live performance DVD by The Brothers and The Sisters.
 She collaborated with composers on texts and librettos.
 Here Comes Messiah!, a monodrama for soprano and chamber orchestra by Matti Kovler, libretto by Janice Silverman Rebibo and Matti Kovler, was premiered at Carnegie Hall with soprano, Tehila Nini Goldstein, on May 9, 2009.

-Rebibo edited and translated prose for novelist Yizhar Smilansky, Toronto filmmaker Avi Lev,Profile, wearesamba.com; accessed March 17, 2015.
-Prof Moshe Bar-Asher at the Academy of the Hebrew Language, and others.
+Rebibo edited and translated prose for novelist Yizhar Smilansky, Toronto filmmaker Avi Lev, Prof Moshe Bar-Asher at the Academy of the Hebrew Language, and others.
 Rebibo directed an innovative school-pairing program to promote tolerance, friendship, and cooperation in Israeli society and serves as SPO at a non-profit for the advancement of Hebrew language teaching and learning in North America.

 Published works

 The first of her four poetry collections, Zara (a stranger-woman, referring to the figure in Proverbs), was published in 1997.
-She later served as chief translator for Natan Yonatan, completing Within the Song to Live, his bilingual volume of selected work, following that popular poet’s death in 2004.Zara Betzion: shirim 1984-2006, a blend of two literary traditions, received a President of Israel Award and other prizes.
+She later served as chief translator for Natan Yonatan, completing Within the Song to Live, his bilingual volume of selected work, following that popular poet’s death in 2004.

+Zara Betzion: shirim 1984-2006, a blend of two literary traditions, received a President of Israel Award and other prizes.
 Her poems have been set to music by composer, Gidi Koren.
 In addition to the English libretto for composer Matti Kovler's The Escape of Jonah, Rebibo also collaborated with Kovler to write the libretto for Here Comes Messiah!, performed at Carnegie Hall in 2009 and at Boston's Jordan Hall in 2010.